Hamburger

 Shareholders would be directly liable for the debts of the societe anonyme in case they misuse the company for the purpose of evading their personal liability (lifting of the corporate veil).

-Members of the BoD
+Members of the Board of Directors (the “BoD”)

 The Directors are liable towards the company for any fault committed by them during the management of the company's affairs.